pace-neutrons/Horace/documentation/adr/0009-use-standard-naming-for-build-artifacts.md

 ## Context

-The continuous builds (of `master` and the pull requests) will create many release artifacts containing the archived (`.zip` or `tag.gz`) source and binary folders.
+The continuous builds (of `master` and the pull requests) will create many release artifacts containing the archived (`.zip` or `tar.gz`) source and binary folders.

-These should follow a consistent naming convention so that it can be quickly determined:
+These should follow a consistent naming convention so that the following can be quickly determined and the required build identified:

 - target platform
 - build date
+- MATLAB version
-- whether this is PR build or branch build.
+- whether this is a PR build or branch build.

 When production releases are made these build artifacts will be pushed to [GitHub](https://github.com/pace-neutrons).